 Specifically, PSJNet is organized in four main modules, a sequence encoder, a split unit, a join unit, and a hybrid recommendation decoder.
 The sequence encoder module encodes the current sequence of mixed user behavior from each domain into a sequence of in-domain representations.
 Then, depending on how "split" and "join" are implemented, we present two PSJNet variants, PSJNet-I and PSJNet-II.
-PSJNet-I, which corresponds to $\pi$ -Net, employs a "Split-by-Join" scheme where it splits the mixed representations to get role-specific representations and joins them to get crossdomain representations at each timestamp simultaneously.
-We reformulate the shared account filter unit (SFU) and the crossdomain transfer unit (CFU) in $\pi$ -Net as a split-by-join unit in PSJNet-I. The split-by-join unit does exactly the same thing as SFU and CFU.
+PSJNet-I, which corresponds to $\pi$ -Net, employs a "Split-by-Join" scheme where it splits the mixed representations to get role-specific representations and joins them to get cross-domain representations at each timestamp simultaneously.
+We reformulate the shared account filter unit (SFU) and the cross-domain transfer unit (CFU) in $\pi$ -Net as a split-by-join unit in PSJNet-I. The split-byjoin unit does exactly the same thing as SFU and CFU.
 PSJNet-II employs a "Split-and-Join" scheme, where it first splits role-specific representations at each timestamp, and then the representations from all timestamps and all roles are joined to obtain cross-domain representations.
 For both variants, "split" and "join" are operated in a parallel recurrent way, which means that they can synchronously share information across both domains at each timestamp.
 Finally, the hybrid recommendation decoder module estimates the recommendation scores for each item based on the information from both domains, i.e., the in-domain representations from the target domain and the cross-domain representations from the complementary domain.
 During learning, PSJNet is jointly trained on two domains in an end-to-end fashion.

-To assess the effectiveness of PSJNet, we need datasets that exhibit both shared account and cross-domain characteristics.
+To assess the effectiveness of PSINet, we need datasets that exhibit both shared account and cross-domain characteristics.
 To the best of our knowledge, there is no such real-world dataset that is publicly available.
 We construct two datasets for SAC-SR. The first dataset is a simulated SAC-SR dataset obtained by randomly merging the logs from different users in the movie and book domains from a well-known Amazon dataset.
 Although the dataset satisfies our experimental requirements, merged user behavior is not realistic.
-Therefore, http://jmcauley.ucsd.edu/data/amazon/
+Therefore, we build a second dataset from smart TV watching logs of a commercial company, which is a real-world SAC-SR scenario.
+We release both datasets to facilitate future research.
+We carry out extensive experiments on both datasets.
+The experimental results show that PSJNet outperforms stateof-the-art baselines in terms of MRR and Recall.
+We also conduct ablation studies to show that the proposed parallel "split" and "join" schemes are effective and useful for SAC-SR.